jlmelville/smallvis/README.md

 version of the [mize](https://github.com/jlmelville/mize) package (which is on CRAN but not in a sufficiently advanced state currently).

-There is also an optional dependency on the [RSpectra](https://cran.r-project.org/package=RSpectra) package, which is used only if you want to initialize from a spectral method (set `Y_init = "laplacian"` to do this and see the paper by [Linderman and Steinerberger](https://arxiv.org/abs/1706.02582) for details on why you might want to).
+There is also an optional dependency on the [RSpectra](https://cran.r-project.org/package=RSpectra) package, which is used only if you want to initialize from a spectral method (set `Y_init = "laplacian"` or `Y_init = "normlaplacian"` to do this and see the paper by [Linderman and Steinerberger](https://arxiv.org/abs/1706.02582) for details on why you might want to).
 If not present, then the standard R function `eigen` is used, but this is much slower (because we only need the first few eigenvectors, and `eigen` calculates all of them).
 On my Sandy Bridge-era laptop running R 3.4.2 on Windows 10, using `Rspectra::eigs` to fetch the top 3 eigenvectors from a 6,000 x 6,000 affinity matrix takes about 6 seconds; using `eigen` takes around 25 minutes.

 ## Installing